 CREATE USER 'username'@'host' IDENTIFIED BY 'password';

-GRANT SELECT, INSERT ON database_name.* TO 'username'@'host';
+GRANT SELECT, INSERT, UPDATE ON database_name.* TO 'username'@'host';

 To create a role, use the CREATE ROLE statement: